 IRAs and Roth IRAs

 If you've maxed out your Chevron ESIP plan, you are likely unable to make deductible IRA contributions.
-However, if you're utilizing the Backdoor Roth strategy, IRA contribution limits have increased in 2023 from $6,000 if under 50 to $6,500.
-In 2023, if you're over 50, you can contribute $7,500 to an IRA, up from $7,000 in 2022.
+However, if you're utilizing the Backdoor Roth strategy, IRA contribution limits have remained the same at $7,000 if under 50.
+If you're over 50, you can contribute $8,000 to an IRA, the same as 2024.
 Once these funds are in an IRA, you can convert those funds to a Roth for tax-free growth for life.

 The backdoor Roth strategy (as outlined above) couples nicely with the after-tax rollover opportunity available in the Chevron ESIP plan, allowing Chevron employees to take advantage of the Mega Backdoor Roth Strategy.